Deevad/ubuntu-ambiance-nemo/README.md

 # Ambiance theme fix
-Adds missing styling to the Nemo file manager in Ubuntu 12.04/12.10/13.04.
+Adds missing styling to the Nemo file manager for default Ubuntu theme 'Ambiance' from 12.04 to 16.04

 ## Installation
 1. Run `./install`